 The tragic shooting in Colorado once again affirms that segments of our society are having serious issues coping with life in a positive way.
-The thing that bothers me is, we all understand that life by its own nature is not easy, that it oft times demands much from us, in the form of kindness and understanding.
-Yet time and time again, evidence of the metastasized hatred that the founding fathers refused to face, and those that followed feared to stand in defiance of, continues to erode society.
+The thing that bothers me is, we all understand that life by its own nature is not easy, that it oft times demands much from us in the form of kindness and understanding.
+Yet time and time again, evidence of the metastasized hatred that the founding fathers refused to face and those who followed, and feared to stand in defiance, continues to erode society.

 I have often said that humanity would be better served if we looked at the Ten Commandments from a way to live life, rather than a way to assure a way into heaven.
 I firmly believe that we would live healthier, longer lives if we:

 - You shall have no other gods before God.